rodages/Project4-CompanyPlanner-client/README.md

                 </LocalizationProvider>
 ```

-- `Date of Birth` field uses a date picker provided by MUI for better customer experience compared to typing it in as prompted.
+- `Date of Birth` field uses a `date picker` from `MUI` library for a better customer experience compared to typing it in as prompted.

-Mask and inputFormat had to be provided the component to correctly set up the order of year, month and day.
+Mask and inputFormat had to be provided to the component to correctly set up the order of year, month and day.

 ```
 <InputLabel htmlFor="password">Password</InputLabel>